axieum/minecord/.github/SECURITY.md

 ## Reporting a Vulnerability

-If you discover a security vulnerability within Example, please send an e-mail to Axieum at imaxieum@gmail.com.
+If you discover a security vulnerability within Minecord, please send an e-mail to Axieum at imaxieum@gmail.com.
 All security vulnerabilities will be promptly addressed.